-This verse also instructs us that baptism in the Holy Spirit is the 'doorway' to exercising spiritual gifts, because that expression-"when the Holy Spirit comes on you"-is a reference to an introductory experience of being filled with the Spirit that the Bible also terms "baptism in the Holy Spirit".
-And this is confirmed by the fact that a (supernatural) spiritual gift-speaking in tongues-is intended to accompany baptism in the Holy Spirit, in part, as a testimony to the main purpose for baptism in the Holy Spirit...that we have entered into a relationship with the Holy Spirit through which all of the supernatural gifts of the Spirit can now be manifested.
+This verse also instructs us that baptism in the Holy Spirit is the 'doorway' to exercising spiritual gifts, because that expression-"when the Holy Spirit comes on you"-is one of six alternate expressions used in the Bible to describe an introductory experience of being "filled with the Spirit" or "baptized in the Holy Spirit".
+And the "power" dimension to this experience is confirmed by the fact that a (supernatural) spiritual gift -speaking in tongues-is intended to accompany baptism in the Holy Spirit, in part, as a testimony to the main purpose for baptism in the Holy Spirit...that we have entered into a relationship with the Holy Spirit through which all of the supernatural gifts of the Spirit can now be manifested.